-In fact, some two-place connectives are individually expressively adequate.
+In fact, some two-place connectives are individually functionally complete.
 These connectives are not standardly included in TFL, since they are rather cumbersome to use.
-But their existence shows that, if we had wanted to, we could have defined a truth-functional language that was expressively adequate, which contained only a single primitive connective.
+But their existence shows that, if we had wanted to, we could have defined a truth-functional language that was functionally complete, which contained only a single primitive connective.

-The first such connective we will consider is ' $\uparrow$ ', which has the following characteristic truth table.
+The first such connective we will consider is ' \uparrow ', which has the following characteristic truth table.